scottwb/octopress/source/projects/post-on-the-wall/index.markdown

 My biggest areas of individual contribution in software development included:

   * Scalable cloud-based architecture for elastically tuning compute resource provisioning for image upload processing based on live event load.
 Our first major event handled hundreds of posts per minute without a hitch.
-  * Custom queue and background worker mechanism for allowing intermittently-connected iOS devices to asycnhrously complete their upload tasks.
+  * Custom queue and background worker mechanism for allowing intermittently-connected iOS devices to asynchronously complete their upload tasks.
-  * Designed and implemented a photo-placement algorithm that balanced efficent use of space (bin packing) and aesthetics.
+  * Designed and implemented a photo-placement algorithm that balanced efficient use of space (bin packing) and aesthetics.
   * Built the live, animated presentation mode front-end.
   * Implemented authentication for wall owners, and location-based permission for attendees.
   * Involved in the full stack implementation of the web app - Rails, HTML5, CSS, Javascript, etc.